Apache Kafka source connector

 • FAIL: When set to FAIL, Decodable stops the connection if any validation errors are encountered in the incoming data stream.

 • IGNORE: When set to IGNORE, Decodable ignores all invalid records.
 All validated records are sent.
-With this policy, the connection is not stopped nor will any errors or warnings be shown if there is an invalid record.
+With this policy, the connection isn’t stopped nor will any errors or warnings be shown if there is an invalid record.

 Consumer Group ID